OLIVER THORNTON DESIGN STUDIO

 British interior designer, Oliver Thornton, created his eponymous studio after a successful career as a theatre actor, writer and graduate of the New York School Of Design.
 The New York based design boutique considers projects in both New York and London.

 BYGONE BRITISH STYLE

-The Oliver Thornton Design Studio is a residential interior design boutique inspired by the British aristocracy and their homes during the last years of the 19th century and the first decades of the 20th.
+The Oliver Thornton Design Studio is a residential interior design boutique, principally inspired by the lives of the British aristocracy during the late 19th, and early 20th century.
 A Great Britain as captured in the words of Evelyn Waugh, the music of Noel Coward, the rooms of Nancy Lancaster and the artistic hand of Sir Oswald Birley.

 The romantic, dream quality of this period is much of what Oliver is looking to emulate in his work.
 Filtered through a contemporary lens, the English country house style is reimagined for modern living, creating bold and elegant interiors.
-Oliver believes the home should be the reflection of one's most dazzling self, realized in the way you chose to live.
-Like stepping into the movie of your own life every time they walk through the front door.
+The home should be a reflection of one's most dazzling self, realized in the way you chose to live, like stepping into the movie of your own life every time they walk through the front door.

 The Oliver Thornton Design Studio is currently accepting projects in New York and London.
 To discuss your interior decoration or home renovation project, email

 Oliver Thornton, aka The Bygone Brit, spent more than seventeen years working as an actor in London's West End, having appeared in such musicals as Les Miserables, Priscilla Queen Of The Desert and Phantom Of The Opera.
 Alongside his career onstage, Oliver worked extensively as an interior designer and design influencer, creating and writing the highly successful blog, Design For Living, prior to a move across the Atlantic in 2014.